open-mmlab/mmdetection/docs/tutorials/new_modules.md

 ## Customize optimizer

-An example of customized optimizer `CopyOfSGD` is defined in `mmdet/core/optimizer/copy_of_sgd.py`.
-More generally, a customized optimizer could be defined as following.
+A customized optimizer could be defined as following.

 Assume you want to add a optimizer named as `MyOptimizer`, which has arguments `a`, `b`, and `c`.
-You need to first implement the new optimizer in a file, e.g., in `mmdet/core/optimizer/my_optimizer.py`:
+You need to create a new directory named `mmdet/core/optimizer`.
+And then implement the new optimizer in a file, e.g., in `mmdet/core/optimizer/my_optimizer.py`:

 ```python
 from .registry import OPTIMIZERS